Academic Success Program

 Dedicated to Your Success

-The Academic Success Program is exactly what its title suggests.
+The Academic Success Program (ASP) is exactly what its title suggests.
 The program offers a variety of services for you to maximize your academic experience at Northeastern University School of Law.
 From study skills to bar prep, the program is dedicated to your success.

 Thriving in Law School: Time Management